-- All competing teams have signed a team Charter committing to sustainability, and each team has a sustainability ambassador, with dedicated meetings at every event.
+- All competing teams signed a team Charter committing to sustainability, and each team has a sustainability ambassador, with dedicated meetings at every event.

-- The sustainability program has captured 1,029,023 social media impressions.
+- The sustainability program captured 1,029,023 social media impressions.

-- Powerboats are rented locally when possible.
+- Powerboats were rented locally when possible.

-- Ecoworks Marine provides eco-friendly cleaning products.
+- Ecoworks Marine provided eco-friendly cleaning products.

-- The elimination of single-use plastics has resulted in 116,000 single-use plastic bottles not being used and more than 2,000 lunches without plastic packaging and utensils.
+- The elimination of single-use plastics resulted in 116,000 single-use plastic bottles not being used and more than 2,000 lunches without plastic packaging and utensils.